-How do you know if the article you published on the best SEO practices in 2022 is a hit or not?
+How do you know if the article you published is a hit or not?
 You monitor it, of course!
 Web content doesn't just promote itself.
 It needs a push, hey SEO, and there are other ways to make sure it reaches other interested eyes.

 This is something that a content manger factors in when writing ew articles or creating a content calendar.

 It's not enough to write a post and let it be.
 Surfer's Audit tool makes monitoring web content after it's been published even easier with comprehensive reports and action items.